AngeloCocomazzi/AngeloCocomazzi/README.md

 - 👋 Hi, I’m @AngeloCocomazzi
-- 👀 I’m interested in programming, electronics and computer stuff
+- 👀 I’m Interested in Programming, Electronics and Computer Stuff
-- 🌱 I’m currently learning different programming languages
+- 🌱 I’m Currently Learning Different Programming Languages
-- 💞️ I’m looking to collaborate on cool project
+- 💞️ I’m Looking to Collaborate on Cool Project
-- 📫 How to reach me on instagram
+- 📫 How to Reach Me on Instagram